Dunnu219/SalesAgentApp/README.md

 npm install
 in the terminal.

+Then command
+ng serve
-Then ng serve would run the application on http://localhost:4200/
+would run the application on http://localhost:4200/

 Before running the UI, the API should be running as the UI interacts with the API.